OliverEvans96/rust-nix-gtk-hello-world/README.md

 ## Usage

-Clone the repo, then run `nix develop` to enter a dev shell with the dependencies available, then `cargo build`.
+Clone the repo, then run `nix develop` to enter a dev shell with the dependencies available, then `cargo build` (assuming you already have `cargo` and `rust` installed on your system).

 Or, simply `nix run` to build and run the app.